srp33/CodeBuddy/README.md

+More details to come...

-You must create a text file called `cookie_secret.txt` that contains a password that you wish to use for encrypting cookies.
+You must create a text file called `front_end/cookie_secret.txt` that contains a password that you wish to use for encrypting cookies.